Superm4n97/kubernetes/README.md

 It deletes the deployment along with the replicaset and pods.

+> $kubectl delete deployments --all

+deletes all the deployments.

 ### Apply
 It's hard to write every information in the commandline. so we create a yaml configuration file and apply it.
 If the object name is obj.yaml then we can write